novuhq/novu/README.md

 ## ⭐️ Why

-Building a notification system is hard; at first it seems like just sending an email, but in reality, it's just the beginning.
+Building a notification system is hard; at first, it seems like just sending an email, but in reality, it's just the beginning.
 Users today expect a multi-channel communication experience via email, SMS, push, chat, and other channels.
-An ever-growing list of providers is popping up each day, and notifications are spread around the code.
-Novu's goal is to simplify notifications and provide developers the tools to create meaningful communication between the system and its users.
+An ever-growing list of providers is popping up daily, and notifications are spread around the code.
+Novu's goal is to simplify notifications and provide developers with the tools to create meaningful communication between the system and its users.

 ## ✨ Features